-- Indian Constitution- historical underpinnings, evolution, features, amendments, significant provisions and basic structure. - Functions and responsibilities of the Union and the States, issues and challenges pertaining to the federal structure, devolution of powers and finances up to local levels and challenges therein. - Separation of powers between various organs dispute redressal mechanisms and institutions. - Comparison of the Indian constitutional scheme with that of other countries - Parliament and State Legislatures structure, functioning, conduct of business, powers & privileges and issues arising out of these. - Structure, organization and functioning of the Executive and the Judiciary-Ministries and Departments of the Government; pressure groups and formal/informal associations and their role in the Polity. - Salient features of the Representation of People's Act. - Appointment to various Constitutional posts, powers, functions and responsibilities of various Constitutional Bodies. - Statutory, regulatory and various quasi-judicial bodies - Government policies and interventions for development in various sectors and issues arising out of their design and implementation. - Development processes and the development industry- the role of NGOs, SHGs, various groups and associations, donors, charities, institutional and other stakeholders - Welfare schemes for vulnerable sections of the population by the Centre and States and the performance of these schemes; mechanisms, laws, institutions and Bodies constituted for the protection and betterment of these vulnerable sections. - Issues relating to development and management of Social Sector/Services relating to Health, Education, Human Resources. - Issues relating to poverty and hunger. - Important aspects of governance, transparency and accountability, e-governance- applications, models, successes, limitations, and potential; citizens charters, transparency & accountability and institutional and other measures. - Role of civil services in a democracy. - India and its neighborhood- relations. - Bilateral, regional and global groupings and agreements involving India and/or affecting India's interests - Effect of policies and politics of developed and developing countries on India's interests, Indian diaspora.
+- Indian Constitution- historical underpinnings, evolution, features, amendments, significant provisions and basic structure. - Functions and responsibilities of the Union and the States, issues and challenges pertaining to the federal structure, devolution of powers and finances up to local levels and challenges therein. - Separation of powers between various organs dispute redressal mechanisms and institutions. - Comparison of the Indian constitutional scheme with that of other countries - Parliament and State Legislatures - structure, functioning, conduct of business, powers & privileges and issues arising out of these. - Structure, organization and functioning of the Executive and the Judiciary Ministries and Departments of the Government; pressure groups and formal/informal associations and their role in the Polity. - features Salient of the Representation of People's Act. - Appointment to various Constitutional posts, powers, functions and responsibilities of - various Constitutional Bodies.
+Statutory, regulatory and various - quasi-judicial bodies Government policies and interventions for development in various sectors and issues arising out of their design and implementation.
+Development processes and the - development industry- the role of NGOs, SHGs, various groups and associations, donors, charities, institutional and other stakeholders - Welfare schemes for vulnerable sections of the population by the Centre and States and the performance of these schemes; mechanisms, laws, institutions and Bodies constituted for the protection and betterment of these vulnerable sections. - Issues relating to development and management of Social hunger.
+Important aspects of governance, transparency and accountability, e-governance- applications, models, successes, limitations, and potential; citizens charters, trans-